Treatment for Panic Attacks

 Anxiety has been inherited from our remote ancestors as a normal physiological reaction

 Anxiety is a natural and universal experience, which human beings share with all mammals.
 Since it is ubiquitous, it serves a biological function.
-The biological function of anxiety is crucial for the survival in the world full of dangerous situations, preparing the individual to meet whatever emergencies may arise.
+The biological function of anxiety is crucial for survival in a world full of dangerous situations, preparing the individual to meet whatever emergencies may arise.

 Frustration of Evolutionary Development

 The anxiety disorders are caused by the modern lifestyle.
-Only a small percentage of the population develops anxiety which requires a treatment.
-In the environment of evolutionary adaptedness anxiety is essential for survival.
+Only a small percentage of the population develops anxiety, which requires treatment.
+In the environment of evolutionary adaptation, anxiety is essential for survival.
 In the modern world, however, the physiological function of anxiety is often “misguided” or exaggerated.
 A crucial question is why a natural response (anxiety) reaches the level of a psychiatric disorder.
-The answer could be following: the species Homo sapiens was “designed” to live in stable social groups.
+The answer could be the following: The species Homo sapiens was “designed” to live in stable social groups.

 The group and its members struggled to survive dealing with hunger and dangerous situations.
-However, they lived in balance with the nature.
-Their life was matching the basic human needs.
+However, they lived in balance with nature.
+Their lives were matching the basic human needs.
 The group protected the individual and integrated him into a clearly defined social structure.
 We will not find any anxiety disorders in hunters and gatherers of the Kalahari Desert living a very similar life to those of our remote ancestors.
-In this context panic attacks can be seen as an archetypal neurosis.
+In this context, panic attacks can be seen as an archetypal neurosis.

 Living in Human Zoo

-In his Book, “The Human Zoo”, Desmond Morris writs:
+In his book, “The Human Zoo,” Desmond Morris writes:

 Panic Attacks from Psychodynamic Viewpoint

 The psychodynamic approach is based on the idea that panic attacks are the expression of an intrapsychic conflict and that the patients could benefit from a psychotherapeutic process exploring the unconscious.
-An in-depth analysis of people suffering from panic attacks shows that the anxiety is caused by unconscious worries related to a developmental changes and milestone if the individual feels unprepared for.
-For example, panic attacks can appear in an 18 years old women while living at home during her studies.
+An in-depth analysis of people suffering from panic attacks shows that the anxiety is caused by unconscious worries related to developmental changes and milestones that the individual feels unprepared for.
+For example, panic attacks can appear in an 18-year-old woman while living at home during her studies.
 She might develop a panic attack before getting married, especially if the marriage of her parents ended in a divorce.
-She could also have panic attacks after discovering her pregnancy feeling unprepared for her mother role.
-At the mature age the panic can appear after her children left home and she is facing the big “unknown”.
+She could also have panic attacks after discovering her pregnancy, feeling unprepared for her mother role.
+At the mature age, the panic can appear after her children leave home, and she is facing the big “unknown.”

 Causes of panic attacks.
 Narcissus, painting by Caravaggio.
 Young man looking into mirror contemplating his own beauty.
 From analytical point of view the panic van be interpreted as the narcissistic collapse